stephentu/gchatviz/README.md

 gchat conversation visualizer
 =============================

-Some flaky scripts to visualize chat history between you and a person via gchat.
+Some flaky scripts to log and visualize your chat history via gchat.

+Allow permissions on these bash scripts:

+> sudo chmod 777 getchats.sh
+> sudo chmod 777 batch_convert.sh
+...

+Then run the script:

+> ./getchats.sh

+You will be prompted to enter your gmail email address and password.
+The final data will be downloaded to the file called "analyzed".